 But a lover of hospitality, a lover of good men, sober, just, holy, temperate; Titus 1:8 KJV

-so that he can encourage others by sound doctrine
+He must hold firmly to the trustworthy message as it has been taught,so that he can encourage others by sound doctrine

-refute those who oppose it.
-Titus 1:9NIV
+and refute those who oppose it.
+Titus 1:9NIVTimaeus.
+Very true.

 Socrates.
 And being thus trained they